 *for simplicity, we will not consider the annual inflation rate, income tax, and other deductibles.

-So he bought a brand new cellphone in installment for P2,000/month for 24 months, enrolled in a gym for P2,000/month, ride more in Grab adding P2,000/month in transportation cost, and going out more often while spending P2,500/month.
-All these added indulgences in your life because somehow, you can now afford it.
+So he bought a brand new cellphone in installments for P2,000/month for 24 months, enrolled in a gym for P2,000/month, rode more in Grab, added P2,000/month in transportation costs, and went out more often, spent P2,500/month.
+All these added indulgences in your life because, somehow, you can now afford them.

 1. Live below your means.

 Living below your means implies that you should not spend more than what you earn.
 If you make P20,000/month as a teacher, you should not spend beyond that.
-So, finding ways on how to fit your expenses in your salary while also saving enough for emergencies will be ideal.
+So, finding ways to fit your expenses into your salary while also saving enough for emergencies will be ideal.

 2. Don’t keep up with the Joneses.

 Who are the Joneses?
-They are the people you see, living a lavish lifestyle.
-Somehow you wanted to imitate them because you think it shows success.
+They are the people you see living a lavish lifestyle.
+Somehow you want to imitate them because you think it shows success.
 But this is one of the biggest traps of all.

 You can never keep up with the Joneses.
 Because as you get closer, they pull ahead further.
 This is a slippery slope and a never-ending pursuit—a rat race.

 I do not want to get into debt.
 But there are rare instances when it is okay (according to some finance advocates), like mortgages or business loans.